-- Annualised Flood Risk (the flood risk arising from different severities of rainfall)
+- Annualised Flood Risk (or hydraulic overload).
+This is the flood risk arising from different severities of rainfall

 - WTW Compliance with the EA’s permit relating to the dry weather flow (DWF) arriving at the treatment works

 In September 2020 we held a workshop with partner organisations in each river basin catchment.
-The purpose of the workshops was to discuss the need for any additional planning objectives to reflect specific concerns over and above Water UK’s requirements and the two further objectives we identified.
+The purpose of the workshops was to discuss the need for any additional planning objectives to reflect any concerns or local issues from ourselves and partner organisations.
 The table below sets out the additional planning objectives proposed for each catchment.

 Additional planning objectives

-We completed an assessment of the objectives identified at the workshops to:
+We completed an assessment of the proposed additional objectives identified at the workshops to: